-The information provided below will be helpful to you as you prepare for your residency at Mt.
+The information provided below will be helpful as you prepare for your residency at Mt.
 San Angelo.
-If you have other questions about our facilities or policies before you arrive, please do not hesitate to contact us at email@example.com or call us at 434-946-7236.
+If you have other questions about our facilities or policies before you arrive, please do not hesitate to contact us at firstname.lastname@example.org or call us at 434-946-7236.
 We will be happy to help you.
 The office is open Monday through Friday between 9:00 a.m. and 5:00 p.m.
 ET.

 Your Contact Information While in Residence

 Amherst, Virginia 24521